Elaine D. Cleeland, Austintown, Ohio

 Elaine enjoyed watch home shopping and was an avid QVC shopper but most importantly Elaine was a dedicated grandma and great-grandma and loved spending time time with her grandchildren.

-She leaves two sons, Jim (Francine) Cleeland of Lordstown, Michael Cleeland of Warren; two grandchildren, Brittney and MaKenzie; a great-grandson, Giovanni; a great-granddaughter, Amelia; her sister, Martha (Vince) Tesner of New Waterford.
+She leaves two sons, Jim (Francine) Cleeland of Lordstown and Michael Cleeland of Warren; two grandchildren, Brittney and MaKenzie; a great-grandson, Giovanni and a great-granddaughter, Amelia.
+She also leaves her sister, Martha (Vince) Tesner of New Waterford.

 Besides her parents, Elaine was preceded in death by a brother, John Klager.